Mapping class groups of manifolds with boundary are of finite type: Homotopy automorphisms

 The long exact sequences of homotopy groups of \eqref{eqn:fib-seq-haut} provide a commutative diagram

 As a consequence of \cref{prop:rationalising-mapping-spaces}, the groups $\pi_1\,\hAut(X)$ and $\pi_1\,\Map(A,X)$ are finitely generated nilpotent and the maps $r_0$ and $r_1$ are their rationalisations.
-Thus $\ker(j)$ is also finitely generated nilpotent and by \cite[Corollary 2.6]{HiltonMilsinRoitberg} the homomorphism $r$ is its rationalisation.
-By \cref{prop:rationalising-pi-1} this implies that $\ker(j_\bb{Q})$ admits the structure of a unipotent linear algebraic group, so that $r$ has finite kernel and image an arithmetic subgroup.
-Moreover, this linear algebraic group structure coincides with the one that $\ker(j_\bb{Q})$ inherits as the kernel of $j_\bb{Q}$, because such structures are unique in the unipotent case. \end{proof}
+Thus $\ker(j)$ is also finitely generated nilpotent and by \cite[Corollary I.2.6]{HiltonMilsinRoitberg} the homomorphism $r$ is its rationalisation.
+By \cref{prop:rationalising-pi-1} this implies that $\ker(j_\bb{Q})$ admits the structure of a unipotent linear algebraic group, and that $r$ has finite kernel and image an arithmetic subgroup with respect to this structure. \end{proof}

 \begin{remark}That $\pi_0\,\rm{hAut}^{A/}(X)$ is commensurable up to finite kernel with an arithmetic group was claimed in \cite[Section 8]{Scheerer} and that it is of finite type can be deduced from \cite[Theorem 2.2]{Maruyama}.
 However, these papers provide few details (see the end of the introduction of \cite{EspicSaleh}).\end{remark}